diodechain/diode-docs/content/docs/FAQ/why-does-blockquick-use-the-last-100-blocks-only-why-not-more-or-less.md

 ---
 _schema: default
-title: Why Does BlockQuick Use The Last 100 Blocks Only?
-Why Not More or Less?
+title: Why does BlockQuick use the last 100 blocks only?
+Why not more or less?
-nav_title: 'Why Does BlockQuick Use The Last 100 Blocks Only? '
+nav_title: Why does BlockQuick use the last 100 blocks only?
 nav_section: FAQ
 weight: 20014
 draft: false